 3. Clock Stretch

-- Lie on your back and imagine that you are in the center of a giant clock.
+- Lie on your stomach and imagine you are in the center of a giant clock — hands pointing up at 12 o'clock, feet pointing to 6 o'clock.

 They add: "You don't need to overthink this, simply get to them in any pain-free way you can.
 I do this from my back and tummy, then switch sides."